What You Need to Know About Dental Implants

 If you currently have a missing tooth and have looked at options to replace it, you have probably heard about implants.
 Implants are pure titanium fixtures that are embedded into the bone in the space where you are missing the tooth.
 Over a healing period of four to eight months, the bone will “ankylose” into the threads of the implant, and the implant will become rigidly anchored into the bone (also known as osseointegration).
 After a set healing period, the implant is uncovered and an implant-retained crown can be screwed internally into the implant.
 The fully restored implant looks and acts like a tooth — almost like it was never gone.

 At Story City Dental we surgically place and restore our own implants.
-On rare occasions we will refer implant placement to a specialist, but usually this is because the risks of placing the implant near vital structures within the bone is very high or the implant site may require extensive grafting prior to placement.
-Should this be the case, you can still return to us for the implant restoration.
+For more complex cases we will refer to a specialist.
+Sometimes the risks of placing the implant near vital structures within the bone is very high or the implant site may require extensive grafting prior to placement.
+In the event you were referred for placement, we will still restore it using our CEREC system.

 Implants, when taken care of, are the best long-term solution for replacement of missing teeth and provide similar esthetics and function as the natural tooth it replaces.
 While there are other procedures that can be done to replace a missing tooth, these options usually involve reducing the size of the teeth next to missing tooth space and placing a bridge between the prepped teeth or taking something in and out of your mouth such as a partial denture.
-While both of those are good options, the implant will act more like a natural tooth.
+All of which are excellent options.